-If you take too much QSYMIA, call your healthcare provider or go to the nearest emergency room right away.
+If you take too much QSYMIA, call your health care provider or Poison Help line at 1-800-222-1222 or go to the nearest emergency room right away.

 What should I avoid while taking QSYMIA?

 - Do not get pregnant while taking QSYMIA.
 See "What is the most important information I should know about QSYMIA." - Do not drink too much alcohol while taking QSYMIA.
 QSYMIA and alcohol can affect each other causing side effects such as sleepiness or dizziness. - Do not drive a car, operate heavy machinery, or do other dangerous activities until you know how QSYMIA affects you.
 QSYMIA can slow your thinking and motor skills and may affect vision.